GBrachetta/Parfumier/README.md

 - As a user, I would like to be able to read reviews on a perfume.
 - As a user, I would like to be able to write my own review on a perfume.
 - As a user, I would like to be able to create an account and modify it.
-- As a user, I would like to upload an avatar or photo of my choice, and preview it before I do so.
+- As a user, I would like to upload an avatar or photo of my choice, and preview it before I submit it.
 - As a user, I would like to be able to change that photo at any point.
 - As a user, I would like to see my photo next to my reviews on perfumes.
-- As a user, I would like to have the possibility to create a new password in case I forgot my current one.
+- As a user, I would like to be able to create a new password in case I forget my current one.
-- As a user, I would like to have the possibility to edit or delete my reviews on a perfume.
+- As a user, I would like to be able to edit or delete my reviews on a perfume.
-- As a user, I would like to have the possibility to delete my account.
+- As a user, I would like to to be able to delete my account.
 - As a user, I would like to have a visual idea about what a perfume type represents.

 As an administrator, I would like to do all of the above, plus ______________"